Bob Penoyer

 The sign over the door reads Swadee Club.
 This is a slight misspelling of the pronunciation of sawatdee (pronounced sah-wat-DEE).
 Sawatdee is the Thai equivalent of the Hawaiian aloha.
 It can mean either hello or goodbye.
 Most airmen pronounced it without the "t" sound: sah-wah-DEE.

 There was beer, food, and live musical entertainment available here.
 There were also slot machines available.
-On payday, very serious gamblers would set up shop at the poker tables.
+Very serious gamblers would set up shop at the poker tables on payday.
 That is, teams of people with large bankrolls financed the gambling at the tables.
 Gambling was winked at by the base administration.

 The NCO Club